Pendennis: Plot summary

 Arthur Pendennis ("Pen" to his friends) is the only child of a prosperous physician and former apothecary now deceased.
-He and his foster sister Laura are raised in the village of Fairoaks by his indulgent mother, Mrs Pendennis.
+He and his foster sister Laura are raised in the village of Fairoaks by his indulgent mother, Mrs Helen Pendennis.
 The family has risen to gentility in the past generation or two but is not wealthy: the late Mr Pendennis left only a house and investments producing about 500 pounds a year.
 The Pendennises, however, claim descent from an ancient family, and Arthur's uncle Major Pendennis, though he has only his retired Army pay, associates with wealthy and titled people.
 As Pen and Laura grow up, Mrs Pendennis tells them she hopes they will marry someday.

-At age 18, however, Pen falls in love with an actress, Emily Fotheringay (a stage name), who is about ten years his senior.
+At age 18, Pen falls in love with an actress, Emily Fotheringay (a stage name), who is about ten years his senior.
 Emily's father, Captain Costigan, believes Pen is rich and wants Pen to marry his daughter, but Pen's mother is horrified.
 She summons Major Pendennis from London, and the Major derails the marriage simply by telling Costigan his nephew is not rich.
 Emily jilts Pen.

 Pen, heartbroken, leaves home to study at St Boniface's college in Oxbridge.
 There he lives extravagantly, unwittingly causing his mother and Laura to live in near poverty.
-After two years, Pen fails his final examination and remorsefully returns home where, unfortunately, his mother and Laura easily forgive him and Laura sacrifices her small personal fortune to pay Pen's debts.
+After two years, Pen fails his final examination and remorsefully returns home, where his mother and Laura forgive him and Laura sacrifices her small personal fortune to pay Pen's debts.
 He soon returns to Oxbridge, retakes the exam, and obtains a degree, but returns to Fairoaks as his mother thinks earning a living is both beneath her son and harmful to his health.

 Soon a large house in the neighbourhood that has stood empty for years is reoccupied by its owners, the Clavering family, consisting of Sir Francis, a baronet and Member of Parliament addicted to gambling; his rich and kindly but low-born wife, whose father earned his fortune in India; their young son; and Lady Clavering's daughter from her first marriage, Blanche Amory.
-The Pendennises become friendly with the Claverings and Pen becomes infatuated with Blanche, but the flirtation doesn't last long.
-To please his mother, Pen at this point languidly proposes to Laura but she turns him down essentially because she thinks he's not mature enough.
+The Pendennises become friendly with the Claverings and Pen becomes infatuated with Blanche, but the flirtation does not last long.
+To please his mother, Pen at this point proposes to Laura but she turns him down essentially because she thinks he is not mature enough.

 Pen then sets out for London, where he meets George Warrington, a journalist, with whom Pen takes cheap lodgings and who helps Pen get started as a writer.
 Pen achieves some success and starts to support himself, swearing he'll take no more of his mother's or Laura's money.